Arrest: Arrests for serious crimes

-When a person is arrested for a serious crime, the defendant will have their picture taken and be held in pre-trial prison.
+When a person is arrested for a serious crime, the defendant will have their picture taken and be held in pre-trial detention.
 Under certain circumstances (that is where the public won't be endangered by one's release from custody), the defendant may be entitled to release on bail.
 If the accused cannot post a monetary bail, they will appear at their arraignment where the judge will determine if the bail set by the schedule should be lowered.

 Also, in certain states, the prosecution has 48 hours to decide whether or not to file formal charges against the accused.
 For example, in California, if no formal charges are filed within the 48-hour period, the accused must be released from the arresting host's custody.
 If formal charges are filed, the accused will be asked to appear at their arraignment.
 At the arraignment, the accused will be asked to plead guilty or not guilty, and the judge will set a bail amount (or refuse to set bail) for the accused.